toperator1337/docs/docs/tutorial/tools.md

     Ensure that the tool is selected in the + menu on the left-hand side of the dialog entry bar.

-    Give the AI an explicit instruction: Add to memory: "User loves chocolate"
+    Give the AI an explicit instruction, in this case: `Add to memory: "User loves chocolate"`

 ### Responses